 10. Hydrated Lime and Wood Ash

-Using mixtures of wood ash and powdered hydrated lime is also an excellent natural deterrent for cucumber beetles.
+Mixing wood ash and powdered hydrated lime is also an excellent natural deterrent for cucumber beetles.

 Add 1 ounce each of ash and hydrated lime to one gallon of water and mix.
-This dissolved solution can then be added to spray bottles and applied to the affected plants.
+This solution can then be added to spray bottles and applied to the affected plants.

 11. Neem Oil